+- Adjustment to life changes

+- Alcohol, tobacco, opiates and substance use disorders

+- Domestic violence

+- Family/relationship issues

-- Adjustment to life changes - Alcohol, tobacco, opiates, and substance abuse and addiction - Domestic violence - Family/Relationship issues - Job is in jeopardy (early intervention before job loss) - Mental health concerns, such as anxiety and depression
+- Job is in jeopardy (early intervention before job loss)

+- Mental health concerns, such as

-- Referrals to entitlement programs (food stamps, Medicaid, public assistance, etc.) - Stress or emotional difficulties
+- anxiety and depression - Referrals to entitlement programs (food stamps, Medicaid, public assistance, etc.) - Stress or emotional difficulties - Weight reduction and weight management provided by a participating program (co-payments may apply)

-The MAP staff will help coordinate care for members, spouses and dependents who have been hospitalized for psychiatric care or substance abuse detoxification or rehabilitation.
+The MAP staff will help coordinate care for members, spouses and dependents who have been hospitalized for psychiatric care or substance use disorder detoxification or rehabilitation.